 Security -Asana vs. Trello

 Trello also runs on TLS, but has an added advantage of HTTPS and SSL encryption, making it even more secure to pass through.
-Data backup takes place every hour and stored off-site in a disaster recovery location.
+Data backup takes place every hour and is stored off-site in a disaster recovery location.
 It has data portability, which allows your data to be downloaded by you, anytime.

 Summary -Asana vs. Trello

 Asana is too young in the market now.
 But it has come out with all guns blazing and has evolved like anything.
-Asana has been the pure favourite of business owners as Trello is more inclined towards team members and players.
-With ever-evolving attitude of Asana, it strikes a balance when it comes to managing projects and tasks.
+Asana has been the pure favorite of business owners as Trello is more inclined towards team members and players.
+With an ever-evolving attitude of Asana, it strikes a balance when it comes to managing projects and tasks.